lakruzz/lakruzz.com/_posts/2018-02-03-the-dorith-principle.md

 ## The Agile manifesto

 It may derive from an occupational hazard; We're in the software development business and the [agile manifesto](https://agilemanifesto.org){: target="_blank"} tends to be our credo.
-We honestly belive in motivated and self-organized teams, we belive in meritocracy and we acknowledge that requirements are constantly changing, we belive in technical excellence and in the focus that comes from minimizing work in progress - and we belive in retrospectives and continuous reflections as the primary input for continuous learning.
-We belive that creating value - such as working software - should be the primary measure of progress.
+We honestly believe in motivated and self-organized teams, we believe in meritocracy and we acknowledge that requirements are constantly changing, we believe in technical excellence and in the focus that comes from minimizing work in progress - and we believe in retrospectives and continuous reflections as the primary input for continuous learning.
+We believe that creating value - such as working software - should be the primary measure of progress.

 To me - as a manager who tends to recite from [the twelve principles](https://agilemanifesto.org/principles.html){: target="_blank"} of the Agile Manifesto more frequently than most - the whole vision-strategy-tactics needs a different implementation than the traditional rock solid, well communicated approach.

-I simply don't belive in rock solid.
+I simply don't believe in rock solid.

 ## DORITH